danemajstorcev/marinov-design/README.md

-This is next app for jewerly shoping
+This is Next.js mobile app for jewerly shoping